williamtran10/SushiDrop/README.md

 # SushiDrop

 By: William Tran and Adrian Cerejo
-Made in C# using Visual Studio 2017 without using Unity.
-To run, double-click on "SushiDrop.exe" under SushiDrop/bin/Debug.
+Made in C# using Visual Studio 2017 without the use of Unity.

 Summary
 -----------